VladislavRybnikov/Aggregatable/README.md

     }
 }
 ```
-Then you could use your aggregation like following:
+Then, you could use your aggregation like following:
 ```csharp
 var store = new InMemoryStorage();
 store.Add("123", new User { Name = "ABC", Email = "abc@mail.com", Id = "123" });